 Usually, there are two ways of looking at a job: One is cost,

-value.
+and the other is value.
 Most of the candidates work on the cost side.
 This of course

 is good for employers, because there might always be one who works his ass off